Powerlevel9k/powerlevel9k/README.md

 This library bridges the gap between spawning child processes and disowning them.
-Child proccesses launched by normal means clutter the terminal with output about their state, and disowned proccesses become separate entities, no long under control of the parent.
+Child proccesses launched by normal means clutter the terminal with output about their state, and disowned proccesses become separate entities, no longer under control of the parent.
 Now you can have both!

 ## Usage